NaathySz/Basic-commands-configurable/README.md

 ***

+### PLUGIN PURPOSE
-Below here is just explaining about why i decided to do this, you dont need read if you dont want.
+**Below here is just explaining about why i decided to do this, you dont need read if you dont want.**

-PLUGIN PURPOSE: i know this is very basic, but when i started to configure my server, I didn't even know how to do these commands/plugins.
+I know this is very basic, but when i started to configure my server, I didn't even know how to do these commands/plugins.
 I searched, but i not find anything about.
 Some days ago, a friend who im helping setup his server was asked me about this.
 He said he cant find anywhere, so i decided to make this plugin.
 Maybe it's so easy to do that people don't even think about it?

 Whatever, i hope i can help someone. :)